 And my long-standing, deep interest in world religions and philosophies, combined with my training as a celebrant, gives me a broad understanding of the meaning and use of ritual and ceremony.

-Here's an article about me, you may enjoy, and please visit my blog - I have been writing about weddings for the Pocono Record since 2006.
+Here's an article article about me, you may enjoy, and please check out my column - I have been writing about weddings for the Pocono Record (USA Today) since 2006.
 I'm included in Life-Cycle Ceremonies: A Handbook for Your Whole Life, and featured in the Marlo Thomas book - It Aint' Over...
 Till It's Over, and author of The Orange on the Plate, a Liberated Seder.

 Couple's Choice award on Wedding Wire every year since 2006